 Well, an excess amount of time actually spent in hip flexion won’t assist you work on hip extension which is actually important for strong running technique.

-THE STRONG Connection– THE CORE & HIPS
+THE STRONG Connection– THE CORE AND HIPS

 Your core is actually married to your glutes when it comes to optimal running efficiency, and a weak core can rapidly drive your hips and pelvis forward.
 This definitely limits hip extension and impedes running adeptness.
 When your core is strong (and no, strong doesn’t always mean rocking 6-pack abs), then your pelvis, hips, lower back and legs work in unification.